cjyuan/cyf-notes/ITP-JS3-Sprint2-PR-comments.md

 #### Sprint-2/stretch/count-words.js

-What is the return value you expect from the following function call?
+Can you check if your function returns what you expect in the following function calls?
-Does your function return the value you expected?

 ```
-countWords("A.A A A_A A$A")
+countWords("Hello,World!
+Hello World!");
+countWords("constructor constructor");
+countWords("          Hello World      ");
 ```

 #### Sprint-2/stretch/till.js